Welington (footballer): 2023

 Previously wearing the number 34 shirt, he started using the number six shirt after Reinaldo's departure.
 After an injury suffered against Botafogo-SP in the Campeonato Paulista, he was injured again more seriously on 13 March in a match against Água Santa, where he underwent ligament surgery on his left ankle.
 After four months, he returned to training on the field for the first time in June.
 On 19 August, Welington played his hundredth match for the club in the goalless draw with Botafogo.

 2024

 On 4 February, he was part of the winning squad for the Supercopa Rei final against Palmeiras which ended 4–2 on penalties, after a goalless draw in normal time.

 Southampton

 On 26 July 2024, Welington signed a pre-contract with Premier League side Southampton, and he formally joined on 1 January 2025 following the expiry of his contract with São Paulo in December 2024.
 On 1 February 2025, Welington made his debut for the club in a 2–1 away victory against Ipswich Town.

 During a 2–1 home defeat against Stoke City on 23 August 2025, Welington picked up an ankle injury, with manager Will Still later confirming he was expected to be sidelined for "a couple of months".
 On 25 October, he received a red card during a 2–1 away defeat against Blackburn Rovers for elbowing Andri Guðjohnsen and was suspended for three matches.

+On 5 September 2026, Welington scored his first goal for the club in a 1–1 draw against Lincoln City.